-Headline data for 2022 is planned to be published in February 2025.
+Headline data for 2024 is planned to be published in early 2025.

 A methodological review was conducted in 2024, with a number of key changes being agreed and implemented across 24 months, from January 2022 to December 2023.
 Please see appendment (this is a separate document), which provides full details of the methodological review and changes implemented.
+The new methodology was applied to 2024 day visits data.